 In the previous lesson, you became familiar with the locations of volcanoes and high hazard lava flow zones on the island of Hawaii.
 For planning purposes, it might be useful to know where these areas are in relation to highways (which are already on your map) and emergency shelters (which are not).

 A lot of information that is potentially spatial in nature is locked away in spreadsheets and text files.
-If this information is properly formatted, it can be added to ArcGIS Online and turned into map layers.
+If this information is properly formatted, it can be added to ArcGIS and turned into map layers.
 All you need are well-defined street addresses or pairs of latitude-longitude coordinates.

 In this lesson, you'll add a CSV file of emergency shelter addresses to your map.
 A CSV (comma-separated values) file stores table data in a plain text format.
 It's an import/export format commonly supported by spreadsheet and database applications.